 Second, we select the variables of interest - metrics for the most relevant decisions affecting the flexibility of the future power systems in Europe.
 These metrics are described in section 3.2 and are the same for all cases.
-These metrics will be a main input for the energy system models in subsequent steps in the MUSTEC project.
+These metrics will be a main input for the energy system models in subsequent steps in both the SCCER JA IDEA and MUSTEC projects.